-- 55) Which of the following involves comparing the percentage of the minority/protected group and white workers in an organization with the percentage of the corresponding group in the labor market?
+- 78) Which of the following involves comparing the percentage of the minority/protected group and white workers in an organization with the percentage of the corresponding group in the labor market?

 - A) personnel population comparison approach

 - B) restricted policy comparison method

 - C) population comparisons approach

 - D) McDonnell-Douglas test

-Explanation: C) The population comparisons approach compares (1) the percentage of Hispanic (or black or other minority/protected group) and white workers in the organization with (2) the percentage of the corresponding group in the labor market.
-The EEOC usually defines labor market as the U.S. Census data for that Standard Metropolitan Statistical Area.
+Explanation: C) This approach compares (1) the percentage of minority/protected group and white workers in the organization with (2) the percentage of the corresponding group in the labor market.